jnsbyr/esp8266-intexsbh20/README.md

-Select your Intex PureSpa model based on the table in the [compatibility list](#compatibility) and comment in the corresponding *#define MODEL_XXX_YYY* at the beginning of the file [common.h].
+Select your Intex PureSpa model based on the table in the [compatibility list](#compatibility) and comment in the corresponding *#define MODEL_XXX_YYY* at the beginning of the file [common.h](src/esp8266-intexsbh20/common.h).

 If changing the water temperature does not work reliably for you, rebuild the firmware after commenting in *#define FORCE_WIFI_SLEEP* to use the "original" method where the WiFi will be disabled while changing the temperature.
 Note that this will also interrupt the TCP/IP connection to the MQTT server.

 The following **components** are required to build the firmware: